dennybritz/neal-react/README.md

 - Research styling and common themes
 - Research Flex Compatibility
 - How to build as library without including react, etc?
+- Navbar should use children instead of props

 ## Components TODOs

 Basic:

+  - How to best deal with Routing in Navbar?
+  - Signup callbacks
   - Pricing Table

 Third-Parties: